The clinic will be held on Oct. 22 from 4-6

 While at James Madison, Morgan guided the Dukes to their only NCAA Field Hockey Championship in 1994.
 In addition, she helped JMU reach the NCAA Tournament five times, including back-to-back Final Fours (1994-95).
 Morgan coached 16 All-Americans and 31 Academic All-Americans at James Madison, as well.

 Before winning a National Championship as a coach, Morgan also won three consecutive NCAA National Championships as a player at Old Dominion from 1982-84.
-She earned the Honda Broderick Award for the nation's best field hockey player all three of those seasons and was named to the NCAA Championship All-Tournament Team all four of her years as a player.
+She earned the Honda Broderick Award for the nation's best field hockey player once.
+Morgan was also named to the NCAA Championship All-Tournament Team all four of her years as a player.
 Since her time as a player, she has been inducted into the ODU, JMU and USA Field Hockey Hall of Fame.

 "Wake Forest is very fortunate to be able to attract a coach like Christy Morgan.
 She will enhance every aspect of our program, and she will help provide an excellent overall experience for our student-athletes," said Averill.
 "Her impressive resume is equaled by her character, contagious attitude and dynamic coaching style.
 Having won a national championship as a coach, she understands both the technical and tactical demands that it takes to reach our expectations."